Join a guided tour of the permanent collection, on Saturdays and Sundays at 3 pm.

 Victor Brauner was born on June 15, 1903, in Piatra-Neamt in Romania.
 His father was involved in spiritualism and sent Brauner to Evangelical school in Braïla from 1916 to 1918.
 In 1921 he briefly attended the School of Fine Arts in Bucharest, where he painted Cézannesque landscapes.
 He exhibited expressionist-style paintings in his first solo show at the Galerie Mozart in Bucharest in 1924.
 Brauner was one of the founders of the Dadaist 75 HP review in Bucharest.
 He travelled to Paris in 1925 but returned to Bucharest a year later, where he became associated with the Dadaist and Surrealist review UNU in 1929.

 Brauner returned to Paris in 1945.
 He was included in the Exposition internationale du surréalisme at the Galerie Maeght in Paris in 1947.
 His postwar painting incorporated forms and symbols based on Tarot cards, Egyptian hieroglyphics, and antique Mexican codices.
-In the fifties Brauner traveled to Normandy and Italy, and his work was shown at the Venice Biennale in 1954 and in 1966.
+In the 1950s Brauner traveled to Normandy and Italy, and his work was shown at the Venice Biennale in 1954 and in 1966.
 He died in Paris on March 12, 1966.